The Element Chromium

 2 CrO42-(aq) + 2 H+ (aq) -> Cr2O72-(aq) + H2O (l)

 Some chromate compounds have interesting chemistries.
 Barium chromate is insoluble, but will dissolve in acidic solution to form either soluble barium chromate, or chromium (III) complexes.
 Lead chromate is an intense yellow to yellow-orange color, but lead can also form a basic chromate that is a more distinct orange.
 Both are used as pigments – called chrome yellow and chrome orange respectively.

 One method to obtain elemental chromium is to heat chromium oxide (Cr2O3) with either charcoal or aluminum.
 The reason for using these two substances is that they will steal the oxygen from the compound and leave behind pure chromium metal.
 This is a method very similar to what Vauquelin did to isolate the element for the first time about 200 years ago.
 Another way to do it is by passing an electric current through its compounds.
 Lastly, chromium steel can be achieved by adding ferrochrome, which is an alloy-chromite, into hot liquid steel.
 The chromium then dissolves into the hot steel, so when it cools and hardens, it is now chromium steel.

 Chromium Oxidation States

 Chromium exists in a wide range of oxidation states.
-Most common are the oxidation states: +2, +3,and +6.
+Most common are the oxidation states: +2, +3, and +6.
+Chromium (II) is not stable and is a strong reducing agent.
 It should be noted, the most stable oxidation state for chromium compounds is +3.
 Moreover, it can also exist in the oxidation states +1, +4, and +5.
-However, these are rarer.
+However, these are much rarer.